 ICD-10-CM Description

 Code

 I50.1 Left ventricular failure, unspecified

-I50.20 Unspecified systolic (congestive) heart failure
+150.20 Unspecified systolic (congestive) heart failure

-I50.82 Biventricular heart failure
+150.82 Biventricular heart failure

-I50.84 End stage heart failure
+150.84 End stage heart failure

-I50.9 Heart failure, unspecified
+150.9 Heart failure, unspecified

-I97.0 Postcardiotomy syndrome
+197.0 Postcardiotomy syndrome

-ICD-10-CM Code Description

 Z95.811 Presence of heart assist device

 Z76.82 Awaiting organ transplant status

-Reviews, Revisions, and Approvals Revision Date Approval Date Converted corporate to local policy.
-08/15/2020 Date Annual review.
+Reviews, Revisions, and Approvals Revision Approval Date Date Converted corporate to local policy.
+08/15/2020 0 10 5 10 0 Annual review.
 References reviewed and updated.
 Removed ICD-10 3/21 3/26/22 code Z94.1 and added Z76.82.
 Replaced all instances of "member" with members/enrollees.
 Removed mention of Berlin Heart EXCOR Pediatric VAD under II.A as other pediatric VAD's are being approved.
 Added "if FDA approved or approved under the FDA HDE guidelines and used in accordance with the device specific inclusion/exclusion criteria, including body size." to II.
 Added "or age specific to FDA approved guidelines to II.A.1.
 Changed II.A.3 from "Is a candidate for heart transplant" to "As a bridge to heart transplant."
 Revised description of CPT-33990, 33991 and 33992.
 Annual review.
 References reviewed and updated to AMA format.
-5/22 Changed "review date" in the header to "Date of Last Revision" and "Date" in the revision log header to "Revision Date."
-Added "Cardiac Index (CI) <2.2 L/min/m 2 , while not on inotropes and meet one of the following criteria: 1.
+5/22 8/13/22 Changed "review date" in the header to "Date of Last Revision" and "Date" in the revision log header to "Revision Date."
+Added "Cardiac Index (CI) $<2.2 \text{ L/min/m}^2$ , while not on inotropes and meet one of the following criteria: 1.
 No response to optimal medical management (including beta-blockers and ACE inhibitors, if tolerated, for at least 45 out of the last 60 days; 2.
 Presence of advanced heart failure for at least 14 days with dependence on an intra-aortic balloon pump (IABP) or similar temporary mechanical circulatory support for at least 7 days" to Policy/Criteria I.B.4 to reflect update to NCD Ventricular Assist Devices 20.9.1 per CMS.
 Background updated with most recent AHA scientific statement regarding placement of MCS (mechanical circulatory support) devices with no impact on criteria.
 Reviewed by specialist.
 Added "and may not support medical necessity" to Coding Implications section.
+Annual review.
+Updated substance use contraindication in criteria 2 4/23 I.A.5.
+Removed criteria III. regarding requests not meeting the above criteria are not considered medically necessary.
+Background and note updated with no clinical significance.
+Added CPT code 33995.
+Removed ICD codes.
+References reviewed, updated, and reformatted.
+External specialist review.